Useott/knuckles-ate-3000-grapes/using-knux-ate-3k-grapes.md

 ## Functions

 `u32 findObjectSlotWithUpdateAddress(u32 address)`
-- Searches through 90 object slots starting from `0xffffb128` until it finds an object with its update address set to the desired one
+- Searches through 90 object slots starting from `0xffffb128` until it finds an object with its update address set to the desired one.

 `u8 loadExternalPaletteDataToAtex(string key, u8 line, u16 atex, bool nonfading, bool underwater)`
 - Loads a palette file to memory in one of the palette indexes.